paulduchesne/king-james-validator/README.md

 # King James Validator

 An interesting artistic constraint which occured to me a while ago, was to reuse only words which could be found in the King James translation of the Bible.
-This script validates a provided text, reporting on overlap of both total and unique words.
+This script validates a provided text, reporting on overlap percentage of both total and unique words.

 **Example**